0exp/qonfig/README.md

 - provides `.load_from_vault` (works in `.load_from_yaml` manner ([doc](#load-from-yaml-file)));
 - provides `.expose_vault` (works in `.expose_yaml` manner ([doc](#expose-yaml)));
 - provides custom file data resolver `vault://path/to/file/key.yml`;
+- you can use version option to use specific version of config in kv storage (dsl and resolver);

 ```ruby
 # 1) require external dependency